 - 12-step community groups

 - Individual and group therapy

 - Therapeutic horticulture and farm animal care

 At the right treatment program, individuals can take the first step in their recovery.
 Through options like a biking therapy program, patients can create a new, sober lifestyle.
-If you or a loved one suffers from an addiction, you do not have to live with it forever.
+If you or a loved one suffers from substance abuse, you do not have to live with it forever.
 You can begin your sobriety with the help of a drug rehab.
 To find out how to start your sobriety journey, contact Rose Hill at 866-367-0220 today.